DAWKINS INSTITUTE

 Incorporating Physical Computing in Modern Education

-At the Dawkins Institute, we recognise the significant role physical computing plays in the computing curriculum.
 Physical computing is a valuable tool for engaging students and fostering a more hands-on approach to understanding concepts.
 Furthermore, physical computing provides a platform for students of varied abilities to engage with concrete and rigorous tasks.

 Understanding the Crumble Controller